ROILTechnology/ROIL_info/terms.md

 The Service enables users to create and administer Groups, which are collections of Feeds, saved Items, and even other Groups.
 Groups can be public or private, and can be saved/joined by Users.
 It is permitted for a Group to receive payment from third parties, in exchange for placing content into the Group, and therefore causing it to be seen by Users.
 If a Group receives such payment, the Group owner/s must designate in the Group configuration that the Group "Includes Promoted Content," and those placing such content into the Group must mark it as "Promoted" (using the '...' button), in order to disclose its promoted nature to Users.

-Users who place content into Groups disclaim any legal claims for copyright based on the selection, coordination, or arrangement of the contents of the Group.
+Users arranging Groups recognize that others may copy and reuse (in whole or part) their selection, coordination, or arrangement of content, and they waive any claim against the other for doing so.

+The Owners of Groups that allow content not suitable for children (i.e., under 18) must mark such Groups as “18+” in the Group configuration.
+As used in these Terms, the User holding the Home role in a Group is considered a Group Owner.
+See also, below, **Community Standards**.

 ## Use of the Service